mikkokam/NUI/README.md

 GUI is symbolic, turn-based or sequential.
 The user is presented with all the options in a symbolic form, such as a button representing a tool to scale something.
 The interaction consists of little tasks in form of request - response between the user and the UI.
 The conversation between the user and the device is sequential and indirect.
 The interface is abstract, the user might be moving a mouse on a table to move a pointer elsewhere to click an icon representing a zoom tool.

-So, what about NUI?
+NUI is about engaging the users by intuitive direct manipulation.

-Eight Principles of Natural User Interfaces by [Rachel Hinman](http://designprinciplesftw.com/collections/eight-principles-of-natural-user-interfaces):
+Here's an inspiring list of the 'Eight Principles of Natural User Interfaces' by [Rachel Hinman](http://designprinciplesftw.com/collections/eight-principles-of-natural-user-interfaces):

 1. **Performance Aesthetics** - The joy of doing: the pleasure comes from the *flow of the interaction*, not the accomplishment of each task like in traditional GUI.
 2. **Direct Manipulation** - Physically touching and manipulating information with fingertips or other direct means, without an aid such as a mouse.